 INNER LIFE MODEL

-The Inner Life Model is a system of embodied development in which practice organizes the body, breath, attention, and perception into a coherent whole.
+The Inner Life Model is a practice-based system of embodied human development.
+Through sustained practice, the body, breath, attention, and perception are gradually reorganized into a coherent whole.

-It is not a collection of techniques, but an integrated system.
-Through structured development, continuous regulation, and ongoing integration, core capacities are cultivated and unified over time.
+It is not a collection of techniques, but an integrated developmental framework.
+Through structured development, continuous regulation, and ongoing integration, the capacities that shape how we perceive, participate in, and respond to life are progressively cultivated and unified.

 What begins as method becomes perception.
 What begins as practice becomes a way of being.